 - Write down your expenses in black and white.

-- Work out a personalised budget which genuinely includes all your needs.
+- Work out a personalized budget which genuinely includes all your needs.

 - Don’t increase your headaches when you increase your income.